|Salary:||£35,328 to £42,701 per annum, inclusive of London Allowance- UCL Grade 7.|

-The post is funded for two years in the first instance.
+The post is available immediately, and is initially funded for 3 years in the first instance.

 Applicants should apply online.
 To access further details about the position and how to apply please click on the ‘Apply’ button above.

 Further information about the UCL Biomedical Ultrasound Group can be found at http://bug.medphys.ucl.ac.uk .
 For queries regarding the vacancy, please contact Dr Bradley Treeby at email@example.com .
 For any queries regarding the application process, please contact Ms Tracy Pearmain ( firstname.lastname@example.org ).

 Closing Date: 19/8/2019

 Latest time for the submission of applications: 23:59.

 UCL Taking Action for Equality